cathyzoller/ticket_to_fly/PITCHME.md

 <img src="assets/small-dog-template.jpg" width="50%" height="50%" />

-Note: original dog sweater template is copied inside s3 & pulled down to manipulate inside to further manipulate.(slide)
+Note: But what about file or document manipulation?
+We've got this template on s3, uploaded in the usual way. original dog sweater template is copied inside s3 & pulled down to manipulate inside to further manipulate.(slide)

 ---